l7mp/stunner/README.md

    EOF
    ```

+   Note that these two steps are required only once per STUNner deployment.

-1. Now, we are ready to expose STUNner to clients!
-This occurs by loading a STUNner
+1. At this point, we are ready to expose STUNner to clients!
+This occurs by loading a
    [Gateway](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.Gateway)
-   into Kubernetes, specifying a STUN/TURN listener service for clients to reach STUNner.
-Below, we
+   into Kubernetes.

+   In the below example, we open a STUN/TURN listener service on the UDP listener port 3478.
+   STUnner will automatically expose this listener on a public IP address and port (by creating a
-   expose STUNner on the UDP listener port 3478.
-STUnner will await clients to connect to this
+   LoadBalancer Kubernetes service for each Gateway), await clients to connect to this listener
-   listener port and, once authenticated, let them connect to the services running inside the
+   and, once authenticated, forward client connections to an arbitrary service backend *inside* the
-   Kubernetes cluster.
+   cluster.
+Note that we set the `gatewayClassName` to the name of the above GatewayClass; this is
+   the way STUNner will know which STUN/TURN credentials to use with this listener.

    ```console
    kubectl apply -f - <<EOF